 “That you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world“

-Having set forth four standards for Christians to overcome schism, Paul presented the reason why these criteria are necessary.
+Having set forth four standards for Christians to overcome schism, Paul presented why these criteria are necessary.

 “in the midst of a crooked and perverse generation”

 “Crooked” means that the non-Christian world does not hue to a straight line.
 Non-believers have no absolutes.
 They themselves do not have standards.

 “Perverse” means twisted and distorted.
 Not only do they not have standards, but they have perverted principles.
 They are unscrupulous.

 The phrase “in the midst” indicates the believer’s relationship to the world is insulation, not isolation.
 God does not want us isolated from the world but insulated from its influence.
 We are in the world, but we are not of the world.

 “among whom you shine as lights in the world”